grico1974/GrueZMachine/README.md

 Lightweight type wrappers can be done via the `newtype` keyword in Haskell.
 Almost equivalent is the `data` keyword.
 Among other slight differences, the latter allows you to define more than one constructor, something that can't be done with `newtype`.
 I've implemented `Bit` to showcase this diference.

-`type` is another option Haskell offers to create wrapper types, but this just creates an alias to another type and both can be used indifferently which defeats the purpose of why Eric is creating them to begin with.
+`type` is another option Haskell offers to create wrapper types, but this just creates an alias of another type and both can be used indifferently which defeats the purpose of why Eric is creating them to begin with.
 For example, in Haskell, `String` is just an alias of `[Char]`